 Added fragrances are the ingredients most likely to irritate your skin, especially if you have sensitive skin or inflammation due to acne.
-Opt for a fragrance-free moisturizer to eliminate that risk.
+Opt for a fragrance-free moisturizer to eliminate this risk.

 Combination Skin Moisturizers with SPF

 Combination skin variations

-Within the skin type category of combination skin, there are a few variations that may require extra attention.
+Within the category of combination skin, there are also several variations that may require extra attention.

 Extreme combination skin

 Combination skin with rosacea

-Most people with rosacea also have combination skin.
-As with extreme combination skin, it’s recommended to use two products on the face for the areas with and without rosacea: the customized application may help normalize the skin barrier to reduce redness and sensitivity.
+For those with combination skin and rosacea, as with extreme combination skin, it’s recommended to use two products on the face to address the areas with and without rosacea.
+This customized application may help normalize the skin barrier to reduce redness and sensitivity.

 Acne-prone combination skin

-If you have oily combination skin with acne, it may be tempting to think you don’t need a moisturizer.
+If you have oily combination skin with acne, you might think you don’t need a moisturizer.
 However, keeping acne-prone skin hydrated is beneficial for regulating oiliness because if your skin senses it’s becoming too dry, it will overproduce oil to compensate.
 If you experience frequent breakouts, use a light gel moisturizer in small quantities.

 Sensitive combination skin

-If your combination skin is also sensitive, use only fragrance-free moisturizers
+If your combination skin is also sensitive, choose only fragrance-free moisturizers.

 Often, skin sensitivity is a reaction to using too many harsh products and destroying the acid mantle, the skin’s natural barrier against its environment.

 How to Use a Moisturizer with Combination Skin

-To keep your combination skin looking hydrated and healthy, moisturize with a light SPF-containing product every morning after cleansing your face.
-Apply the moisturizer when your skin is still damp to lock in extra hydration.
+To keep your combination skin looking hydrated and healthy, moisturize with a light SPF-containing product every morning after cleansing and toning your face.
+Apply the moisturizer when your skin is still damp to lock-in extra hydration.
 “What most dermatologists recommend when applying moisturizer is to follow the five-point system,” says Dr. Downie.
 “From one large dollop in your hand, distribute equal amounts of moisturizer to your forehead, each cheek, chin and nose, then gently massage into skin.”